Complete intersection hyperk\"{a}hler fourfolds with respect to equivariant vector bundles over rational homogeneous varieties of Picard number one: Hyperk a hler manifolds and equivariant vector bundles

 where the equivalence relation is given by $(g, v) \sim (gp, p^{-1} . v)$ for $p \in P$.

-\begin{theorem}[Borel--Weil--Bott theorem~\cite{Bott57}] Let $\rho$ denote the sum of fundamental weights of $G$. \begin{itemize} \item If a weight $\lambda+\rho$ is singular, that is, it is orthogonal to some \textup{(}positive\textup{)} root of $G$, then the cohomology groups $H^i(G/P, \mathcal E_{\lambda})$ vanish for all $i$. \item Otherwise, $\lambda+\rho$ is regular, that is, it lies in the interior of some Weyl chamber, then
+\begin{theorem}[Borel--Weil--Bott theorem~\cite{Bott57}] Let $G$ be a simply-connected complex semisimple Lie group and $P \subset G$ be a parabolic subgroup.
+Let $\rho$ denote the sum of fundamental weights of $G$.
+For an integral dominant weight $\lambda$ with respect to $P$, the following holds. \begin{itemize} \item If a weight $\lambda+\rho$ is singular, that is, it is orthogonal to some \textup{(}positive\textup{)} root of $G$, then the cohomology groups $H^i(G/P, \mathcal E_{\lambda})$ vanish for all $i$. \item Otherwise, $\lambda+\rho$ is regular, that is, it lies in the interior of some Weyl chamber, then

 and any other cohomology vanishes.
 Here, $w\in W$ is a unique element of the Weyl group of $G$ such that $w(\lambda+\rho)$ is regular dominant, and $\ell(w)$ means the length of $w \in W$, that is, $\ell(w)$ is the minimum integer such that $w$ can be expressed as a product of $\ell(w)$ simple reflections. \end{itemize} \end{theorem}